parliamentarian-ssiitk/IIT-Kanpur-Constitution/Appendix C.md

 5. The President, Students’ Gymkhana shall be the *ex-officio* Chairperson, COSHA.
 He shall:
     1. Preside over the meetings of the COSHA
     2. Direct the appropriate persons for the successful implementation of the decisions of the COSHA and be responsible to the COSHA for the same.
-6. The Convener, COSHA shall be elected as per Article 4.06 (d) of the Constitution of the Students’ Gymkhana.
-He/she shall:
+6. The Convener, COSHA shall be elected as per Article 3.13 of the Constitution of the Students’ Gymkhana.As per Article 4.06 (d) of the Constitution of the Students' Gymkhana, He/she shall:
-    1. Be the *ex-officio* In-Charge Hostel Affairs
     2. Maintain the records of the COSHA
     3. Represent the COSHA in the meetings of the Students’ Senate
-    4. Untertake executive work at the specific direction of the Chairperson, COSHA.
+    4. Undertake executive work at the specific direction of the Chairperson, COSHA.
-7. The President of each Hall of Residence shall be elected by the residents of the Hall according to the Constitution of the Hall Executive Committee of that Hall.
+7. The President of each Hall of Residence shall be elected by the residents of the Hall according to the Constitution of that Hall.
 He/She shall:
     1. Represent his/her Hall in the meetings of the COSHA
-    2. Be responsible for the executive and financial activites of his/her Hall.
+    2. Be responsible for the executive activites of his/her Hall as defined by its Constitution.
 8. The Nominees of the Students’ Senate to the COSHA shall be elected by the Students’ Senate.
 They shall:
     1. Along with the Convener, COSHA, serve as a bridge between the Students' Senate and COSHA
     2. Inform the Convener, COSHA if, in their opinion, any activity of the COSHA contradicts, violates or is in any way against the spirit of the Constitution, Students' Gymkhana.